Winners, losers — and some questions — the day after Seattle City Council primary election

-The initial results in the Seattle City Council primary election have yielded some winners, some losers and some questions that may not be answered for months.
+The initial results in Tuesday’s Seattle City Council primary election have yielded some winners, some losers and some questions that may not be answered for months.

 The two top primary vote-getters in each of the seven council districts up for grabs this year are advancing to the Nov.
 5 general election.
-More votes will be counted in the coming days, with Tuesday night’s results based on about 60% of the total expected ballots.
+More votes will be counted in the coming days.

+The results were updated Wednesday afternoon with about 50,000 additional votes, bringing the current count to about 70% of the total expected ballots, according to King County Elections.

+There were no changes in position Wednesday.
+Among the candidates headed to the general election, all those running more to the left gained ground slightly.
+Almost all those running more to the center lost a bit of ground.

 The winners

 • Socialists survived.
-Had incumbent socialist Kshama Sawant and Democratic Socialists of America candidate Shaun Scott bombed in the primary, the movement would have stalled out.
-Instead, Sawant led with 33% of the District 3 vote and Scott was advancing with 19% of the District 4 vote.
-Mayor Jenny Durkan knocked District 2 candidate Tammy Morales by describing her as a socialist in an email to voters.
-But Morales, who was endorsed by Democratic Party groups, led with 45% of the vote.
+Had polarizing incumbent socialist Kshama Sawant and Democratic Socialists of America candidate Shaun Scott bombed out of the primary, the movement would have stalled.
+Instead, she led with a modest 34% of the District 3 vote Wednesday and Scott was advancing with 20% of the District 4 vote.
+Mayor Jenny Durkan sought to knock District 2 candidate Tammy Morales last month by describing her as a socialist.
+But Morales, endorsed by Democratic Party groups, led with 47% of the vote in her race.
 “Seattle isn’t afraid of socialists, which is something that a lot of people outside Seattle don’t quite understand,” said Crystal Fincher, a Kent-based political consultant.

 • It can be difficult to tell exactly how much endorsements by newspaper editorial boards matter to voters.
 But all seven candidates endorsed by the center-leaning Seattle Times editorial board were positioned to advance past the primary, in each case matched against candidates endorsed by left-leaning The Stranger.

 • The Chamber was a winner, considering the business group that opposed last year’s short-lived head tax will have candidates in every district race come November, including attorney Phillip Tavel in District 1, crime-prevention coordinator Mark Solomon in District 2 and nonprofit leader Egan Orion in District 3.
 They’ll be selling “change from ideology to pragmatism,” said Markham McIntyre, who heads the Chamber’s political-action committee (PAC).
-“Tavel did pretty well and (the Chamber) helped get Solomon and Orion through in crowded races,” added Paul Queary, a political consultant with Strategies 360, whose firm worked for the Moms for Seattle PAC to support many of the same candidates.
+“Tavel did pretty well and (the Chamber) helped get Solomon and Orion through in crowded races,” added Paul Queary, a political consultant with Strategies 360, whose firm worked for the Moms for Seattle PAC to support some of the same candidates.

 The losers

 • The Chamber was also a loser, because most of its candidates were running second in their races and to the extent that Amazon and other donors to the group’s PAC care about how much money they spend.
 Not including polling and other overhead costs, the PAC spent more than $103,000 to support Tavel and oppose Herbold, amounting to $20 per vote.
 The group spent about $32 per vote on Solomon and $30 on Orion.
-“They’re doing some math right now and trying to figure out how much they need to raise (for November),” said Heather Weiner, a political consultant who worked to help a PAC opposing the Chamber.
+“They’re doing some math right now and trying to figure out how much they need to raise,” said Heather Weiner, a political consultant who worked to help a PAC opposing the Chamber.
 “It’s going to be really expensive.”

-• The concept that City Hall must take a tougher approach on street homelessness, addiction and crime to save Seattle from dying, spurred on by a controversial KOMO-TV special and championed by some online groups, had a bark worse than its bite.
+• The concept that City Hall must take a tougher approach on street homelessness, addiction and crime to save Seattle from dying, spurred by a controversial KOMO-TV special and championed by some online groups, had a bark worse than its bite.
 Ari Hoffman in District 2 and Pat Murakami in District 3, who carried that banner, didn’t clear the primary.
 “That message might be popular across the region and the country, but it just didn’t vibe with what life is like in Seattle,” Fincher said.
-“Most people who live here aren’t afraid to go outside.”

 • Real-estate project manager Michael George garnered only 9% of the District 7 vote in the initial results despite being endorsed by the Chamber and the local Sierra Club and recommended by the advocacy group Speak Out Seattle.
 His campaign may not have resonated outside his downtown neighborhood, in Magnolia and Queen Anne.
 Not grabbing a Times endorsement also hurt, said Michael Charles, a political consultant who worked with George.